somerui/somerui/README.md

 # somerui here.

-## Remember The account of GitCode is not mine.
-They steal my name and my repositories.
-I trying to talk to them to delete that guy used my name. but they reject me and ban me.

 - A programmer.
 - Playing games like Minecraft, and some of rhythm games.
 - Making rhythm games fanmade charts,such as Arcaea,Lanota,etc.